Available Monday-Friday from 9am-7pm

-If you’re looking for the cheapest dual fuel, you may be best served by a dual fuel tariff.
+If you’re looking for the cheapest option when comparing energy plans, you may be best served by a dual fuel tariff.
 Dual fuel tariffs usually come with a significant discount.
 But they are not without their caveats.
 In this post, we’ll compare some of the cheapest dual fuel tariffs on the market, and what you should consider when choosing the best one for your needs.
 But let’s start right at the very beginning.

 Ever since its privatisation 1990, the UK energy industry has been rife with fierce competition.
 With over 50 active energy suppliers currently occupying the UK market, consumers have a plethora of choice when it comes to managing their energy supply.
 Consumers can choose their own suppliers and tariffs, and benefit when they switch regularly.
 They can also choose whether to get a dual fuel tariff from one supplier, or choose one to supply their gas and another to supply their electricity.
 Yet, as a nation, we’re paying around £800 million more for our energy than we should be.